 Learning Journeys are available at any time and we hope that you and other settings involved in your child’s care will contribute to it.
 When your child leaves playgroup you will be given your child’s Learning Journey to share with their new setting.

-We have the services of an advisory teacher/Development Officer from the Early Years Quality Improvement Team to support our planning and help us to meet the requirements of inspection by Ofsted (Office for Standards in Education).
+We have the services of a Development Officer from the Early Years Quality Improvement Team to support our planning and help us to meet the requirements of inspection by Ofsted (Office for Standards in Education).
 The most recent inspection report is displayed in the lobby or available on OFSTED's website.